-These seemingly contradictory phenomena occur in the same diffusion process of a random walk as shown in Appendix 1 and they are, in fact, not contradictory at all, if we understand the nature of a random walk, i.e. non-stationarity.
+These seemingly contradictory phenomena occur in the same diffusion process of random walk as shown in Appendix 1 and they are, in fact, not contradictory at all, if we understand a nature of random walk, i.e. non-stationality.

 We can restate the random walk process discussed in Appendix 1 in terms of time series econometrics.
-According to Granger and Newbold (1986, pp.38-41), a random walk without drift has the following characteristics.
+According to Granger and Newbold (1986, pp.38-41), a random walk without drift has following characteristics.

-If the process starts at t=0 with initial endowment, x_0 , then where ε_t is a zero-mean white noise process.
+If the process starts at t=0 with initial endowment, x_0 , then where \mathcal{E}t is a zero-mean white noise process.